Skip to main content

 Is ERPClaw free forever, or is there a paid tier?

-Free forever. open source license.
+Free forever.
+Open source under GPL v3.
 No paid tier, no Enterprise edition, no per-seat pricing.
-The full action catalog (478 foundation actions, 3,126 across all 46 modules) is open to everyone.
-We make money on optional services (deployment help, custom integrations, training) but the software itself stays free.
+The full action catalog across every module is open to everyone.
+We make money on optional services (deployment help, custom integrations, training); the software itself stays free.

 How does ERPClaw compare to ERPNext?